-One of the things we were really looking forward to in Norway was riding on the Flamsbana railway, a train ride up into the Norwegian mountains, which in 2014 was voted the most beautiful train ride in the world!
+One of the things we were really looking forward to on our motorhome holiday in Norway was riding on the Flamsbana railway, a train ride up into the Norwegian mountains, which in 2014 was voted the most beautiful train ride in the world!
 Can it live up to the hype?
 We decided to find out for ourselves.

 Firstly, an important point- it’s pronounced FlOm, not FlAm- the little å makes it into an ‘O’ sound- although the Norwegian lady was very polite when she corrected us! 🙂